Get involved in sustainability

 Staff orientation and input

-All staff are welcome to attend meetings of the Sustainability committee at which the sustainability strategy, carbon management plan and other relevant strategic areas of sustainable development are discussed and reported.
+All staff are welcome to attend meetings of the Sustainability Executive committee at which the Sustainability Strategy, Carbon Management Plan and other relevant strategic areas of sustainable development are discussed and reported.

-Union members can get involved through their unions which have representation at the sustainability board.
+Union members can get involved through their unions, which have representation at the Sustainability Executive committee.
 For further information, email sustainability@uwe.ac.uk.

 Teaching and research: KESE network

-In addition, there are many formal and informal research clusters focussing on sustainability, for example, our Changing Climate Network which aims to draw together staff with interests in climate change, encourage cross-disciplinary collaborations and support funding bids for related research.
-For more information contact Lindsay Walker at lindsay.walker@uwe.ac.uk.
+In addition, there are many formal and informal research clusters focussing on sustainability.
+For example our Changing Climate Network aims to draw together staff with interests in climate change, encourage cross-disciplinary collaborations and support funding bids for related research.
+For more information contact Lindsay Walker: lindsay.walker@uwe.ac.uk.

 Taking positive action: Climate action cafés

-Climate action cafés are informal sessions which focus on changes you can make in your work content and practice on campus and in your life at home.
+Climate action cafés are informal sessions which aim to translate UWE Bristol's policies and plans into your area of work.
 Relevant to academics and services staff alike the events provide an opportunity to focus on sustainability and are tailored to your team's needs.
 To request a session and contact us for an initial chat email sustainability@uwe.ac.uk.

 Greener living